-- (6) Article 8 is amended as follows: - (a) Paragraph 1 is replaced by the following: - "1.
-Articles 4 and 5 shall not apply to apply to the following issuers:

-(a) a State, a regional or local authority of a State, a public international body of which at least one Member State is a member, the ECB, the European Financial Stability Facility (EFSF) as established by EFSF Framework Agreement and any other mechanism established with the objective to preserve financial stability of European monetary union by providing temporary financial assistance to euro area Member States and Member States' national central banks whether or not they issue shares or other securities; and

-(b) an issuer exclusively of debt securities admitted to trading on a regulated market, the denomination per unit of which is at least EUR 100 000 or, in the case of debt securities denominated in a currency other than euro, the value of such denomination per unit is, at the date of the issue, equivalent to at least EUR 100 000.";
+- (6) Article 8 is amended as follows: - (a) paragraph 1 is replaced by the following: - '1.
+Articles 4 and 5-shall not apply to the following issuers: - (a) a State, a regional or local authority of a State, a public international body of which at least one Member State is a member, the European Central Bank (ECB), the European Financial Stability Facility (EFSF) established by the EFSF Framework Agreement and any other mechanism established with the objective of preserving the financial stability of European monetary union by providing temporary financial assistance to the Member States whose currency is the euro and Member States' national central banks whether or not they issue shares or other securities; and - (b) an issuer exclusively of debt securities admitted to trading on a regulated market, the denomination per unit of which is at least EUR 100 000 or, in the case of debt securities denominated in a currency other than euro, the value of such denomination per unit is, at the date of the issue, equivalent to at least EUR 100 000.';

-(c) Paragraph 4 is replaced by the following:

-"4.
-By way of derogation from paragraph 1a of this Article, Articles 4 and 5 shall not apply to issuers of exclusively debt securities the denomination per unit of which is at least EUR 50 000 or, in the case of debt securities denominated in a currency other than euro, the value of such denomination per unit is, at the date of the issue, equivalent to at least EUR 50 000, which have already been admitted to trading on a regulated market in the Union before 31 December 2010, for as long as such debt securities are outstanding.".

-- (7) Article 9 is amended as follows: - (b) Paragraph 6 is replaced by the following:

-"6.
-This Article shall not apply to voting rights held in the trading book, as defined in Article 11 of Directive 2006/49/EC of the European Parliament and of the Council of 14 June 2006 on the capital adequacy of investment firms and credit institutions (), of a credit institution or investment firm provided that:

-- (a) the voting rights held in the trading book do not exceed 5 %, and - (b) the voting rights attached to shares held in the trading book are not exercised nor otherwise used to intervene in the management of the issuer."
+- (b) paragraph 4 is replaced by the following: - '4.
+By way of derogation from point (b) of paragraph 1 of this Article, Articles 4 and 5 shall not apply to issuers exclusively of debt securities the denomination per unit of which is at least EUR 50 000 or, in the case of debt securities denominated in a currency other than euro, the value of such denomination per unit is, at the date of the issue, equivalent to at least EUR 50 000, which have already been admitted to trading on a regulated market in the Union before 31 December 2010, for as long as such debt securities are outstanding.'; - (7) Article 9 is amended as follows: - (a) paragraph 6 is replaced by the following: - '6.
+This Article shall not apply to voting rights held in the trading book, as defined in Article 11 of Directive 2006/49/EC of the European Parliament and of the Council of 14 June 2006 on the capital adequacy of investment firms and credit institutions^{}, of a credit institution or investment firm provided that: - (a) the voting rights held in the trading book do not exceed 5 %, and - (b) the voting rights attached to shares held in the trading book are not exercised or otherwise used to intervene in the management of the issuer.